TF-polygon/Real-time-SafetyHelmet-Detection-Yolov5-Yolov8/README.md

 ### Future Applications
 - Developing domain expansion models using the YOLO model.<br>
-- As of now (as of 6/11), version upgrades have reached v10, suggesting that future models with even better performance can be trained and used with smaller datasets.
+- As of now (as of 6/11), version upgrades have reached v10, suggesting that future models with even better performance can be trained and used with smaller datasets. <br><br><br>

 ## Virtual Environment Setup for Experiment
 Create a virtual environment